AysenurBilgiseverer/data_visualization/README.md

 https://www.kaggle.com/kunal28chaturvedi/covid19-and-its-impact-on-students

 In this project, it is planned to visualize 6 selected question answers of 1195 students.
 There are nearly 7200 data.
+### Graphs Creation
+Charts were created with Excel and DataWrapper.
+Pviot table was used in Excel and then Pviot Charts were created.